-The Functional Foods & Human Health Laboratory in the Department of Food Science and Human Nutrition at Colorado State University is currently seeking participants for a research study examining the dose-dependent effects of an aronia berry dietary supplement (also known as chokeberry) on cardiovascular and gastrointestinal health.
+The Functional Foods & Human Health Laboratory in the Department of Food Science and Human Nutrition at Colorado State University is currently seeking participants for a research study examining the effects of table grapes on the symptoms and immune response associated with Celiac disease.

 Who Can Participate?

-- Measures of your cardiovascular and gastrointestinal health
+- Measures of blood pressure and cardiovascular health

-Participants will be asked to consume three different treatments in random order: 1) 500 aronia berry dietary supplement, 2) 1000 mg aronia berry dietary supplement, or 3) placebo.
-Each treatment will be consumed daily for six weeks, and each treatment period will be separated by a six-week washout period.
-Participants will complete initial screening tests and qualified participants will undergo cardiovascular testing, assessments of gastrointestinal health, and provision of blood, stool, and urine samples.
-Involvement in the study will last ~ eight months and involvement will consist of six visits over this period (each lasting ~ two hours).
-Participants will receive financial compensation of up to $300 for their time.
+Participants will be asked to consume a randomly assigned treatment daily for 14 days (69 g freeze dried table grapes or 69 g placebo).
+Participants will complete initial screening tests and qualified participants will undergo cardiovascular testing and provision of blood, urine and stool samples.
+Involvement in the study will last approximately 1 month total from screening to completion, though the test period will last only 17 days.
+Involvement will consist of 3 test visits over this period (2 visits of ~1.5h, 1 visit of ~8h).
+Participants will receive financial compensation of up to $200 for their time.
 The study will take place on the CSU campus in the Department of Food Science and Human Nutrition.